Navairax/Group1/README.md

 # The floors are sorted based on their height (Z-coordinate) to ensure they are ordered from lowest to highest.
 This allows the script to calculate the elevation difference between consecutive floors.
 floors.sort(key=lambda obj: obj.location.z)

-# The code loops through pairs of adjacent floors, taking each pair ex. floor 1 and floor 2, floor 2 and floor 3).
+# The code runs through pairs of adjacent floors, taking each pair.
+Fx, floor 1 and floor 2, floor 2 and floor 3).
 # For each pair, it extracts their Z-coordinates (z1 and z2), which represents their heights.
 # It then calculates the elevation difference by subtracting z1 from z2.